AJ-delaCruz/Finance-tracker/README.md

 1. **Build**: Build Docker images using Docker Compose for testing.
 2. **Test**: Tests the Docker images using Docker Compose.
-3. **Build production images**: Docker images for production are built using separate Docker Compose file for production.
+3. **Build production images**: Docker images for production are built using separate Docker Compose files for production.
 4. **Push images**: Docker images are pushed to DockerHub.
 5. **Deploy**: The application is deployed to a Kubernetes cluster using `kubectl`.